 We’ve all heard the expression, “Rome wasn’t built in a day.”
-In general, things that are worth it take time.
+In general, things that are worth it take time to build.

-So why do you think Prince Charming (or Princess Charming?) will simply come knocking on your door at exactly the moment you’re looking for someone?
+So why do you think Prince Charming (or Princess Charming?) will simply come knocking on your door at exactly the moment you’re looking for true love?